-- would it be easy for new members to employ their voting power in qualified majority votes to block legislation, since the internal market is largely complete and legislation moves forward at a slower pace than ten years ago.
-Today, EU governments are instead prioritizing policy areas that lie partly outside of the first pillar, such as foreign policy, immigration policy, and monetary policy. - 3.
-In precisely these areas of current interest outside of the first pillar-and some within it-flexible institutional mechanisms other than majority voting can be used to combat gridlock.
-In recent years, nearly every major initiative in the EU has involved only (or has provisions to involve only) a subset of EU members: EMU, social policy, foreign policy, environmental policy, and so on.
-The trend is toward differentiation, flexibility and ad hoc arrangements.
-In many of these areas-foreign policy and flanking policies to EMU being prime examples-uniformity is not required for effective policy making.
-From the perspective of collective action theory, the EU is more about coordinating "coalitions of the willing" than avoiding "free riding."
+"coalitions of the willing" than avoiding "free riding".
 Isolationist new members can sit it out with neutral old members, countries with geographical interest and expertise can work together-and no harm is done.
-Finally, and most cynically, member governments no doubt favor flexibility, though they do not say so in public, as a means to avoid placing themselves in a position where poorer countries can extort financial side payments.
-Overall, as Heather Grabbe has argued, flexibility provides an institutional mechanism to ensure greater decision-making efficiency when "the ability and willingness of member-states to be integrated in the EU's policies . . . vary much more than in the current Union."10
+Finally, and most cynically, member governments no doubt favor flexibility, though they do not say so in public, as a means to avoid placing themselves in a position where poorer countries can extort financial sidepayments.
+Overall, as Heather Grabbe has argued, flexibility provides an institutional mechanism to ensure greater decision-making efficiency when "the ability and willingness of member-states to be integrated in the EU's policies...vary much more than in the current Union."37

-It is tempting-and none too difficult-to construct scenarios whereby increased diversity will undermine domestic order in new member states of the EU and thereby undermine the EU's common institutions, politics, and culture.
-But few of these scenarios withstand close analysis.
-Enlargement is in fact more likely to reinforce current EU trends toward slower legislative and reform output; greater budgetary conflict over structural funding; more pressure to reform the CAP; greater "pillarization" of governance; a stronger Council vis-à-vis the Commission; more recourse to flexibility and coalitions of the willing; a shift in focus from deepening to widening; and above all, an emergent "constitutional compromise" in which the regulation of much of the economy is internationalized but social, cultural, educational, and other policies remain largely national.
-Die-hard federalists view this compromise as a prima facie sign of failure; they have provoked a constitutional convention to re-inspire Europeans to move the metaphoric "bicycle" of European integration forward.
-But it is not a failure.
+It is easy to construct scenarios whereby increased diversity will alter the EU's institutions, politics and culture.
+But few withstand close analysis.
+In fact, enlargement is more likely to reinforce current EU trends toward slower legislative and reform output, greater budgetary conflict over structural funding, more pressure to reform the CAP, greater "pillarization" of governance, a stronger Council vis-à-vis the Commission, more recourse to flexibility and coalitions-of-the-willing, a shift in focus from deepening to widening-and, above all, an emergent "constitutional compromise" in which the policing of markets is internationalized but social, cultural, educational, and other policies remain largely national.38 Die-hard federalists view this compromise as a prima facie sign of failure; they have provoked a constitutional convention to re-inspire Europeans to move the metaphoric "bicycle" of European integration forward.
+But it's not a failure.
 Instead of proving Europe's constitutional compromise bankrupt, enlargement reveals its maturity and durability.
-This is true both in the sense that further deepening is no longer necessary to solidify prior reforms and that widening to include new members, for all of their diversity and backwardness, takes place with relative ease and without a major change of course.
-At the same time, the EU will have had a hand in building the most unified, prosperous, and free continent of Europe in modern history.
+This is true both in the sense that further deepening is no longer necessary to solidify prior reforms, and that widening to include new members, for all of their diversity and backwardness, takes place with relative ease and without a major change of course.
+At the same time, the EU will have had a hand in building the most unified, prosperous and free European continent in modern history.

-10. Heather Grabbe, "The Governance of the EU: Facing the Challenge of Enlargement," New Economy 9 (June 2002): 115.
+37 Grabbe, "The governance of the EU," p.
+115.